 Your holiness is not optional.

 As the “big sister” I am, this is my call to your heart: Stop giving away the things that will make up your marriage.
-The little things we look forward to enjoying for the first time are the “gateway drugs” of sexual sin.
+The little things we look forward to enjoying for the first time can be the “gateway drugs” of sexual sin.
+I know because I’ve been there… and wish I hadn’t.

 Don’t make excuses for sharing a bed.
 Stop pretending “staying over” isn’t a big deal.
 Get his hands out of your shirt, your hearts back into order, and recognize the value of intimacy.